Ultron254/Playwright/README.md

 # Network Handling and Monitoring in Playwright (JavaScript)

-Here we are handling concepts like request interception, mocking API responses, modifying requests, response stubbing, and tracking network activity, all using JavaScript.
+I shall be taking you through the concepts like request interception, mocking API responses, modifying requests, response stubbing, and tracking network activity, all using JavaScript.
 We'll explain each concept with code snippets and walk through a complete example combining these features.
 By the end, you will know how to monitor and manipulate network requests in your Playwright tests.

 ## What is Network Interception in Playwright?